xBacked-DAO/xbacked-sdk/README.md

   mnemonic: process.env.SEED_PHRASE
 });

-//depend on which Net you're using and could change. const vault = new Vault({ id: 123456 });
+//current value is placeholder, vault id changes depending on which Net you use const vault = new Vault({ id: 123456 });

 await acc.createVault({